3.3 Morphology of Different Languages

 Figure 3.3 Example from Turkish, an Agglutinative Language [Image description]

-Another type of synthetic languages are .
+Another type of synthetic languages are fusional languages.
 Like agglutinative languages, fusional languages also combine morphemes to modify meaning.
 However, these combinations often do not remain distinct and fuse together.
 In addition, these languages also have a tendency to use a single inflectional morpheme to denote numerous grammatical or syntactic features.
 For example, the suffix -í in Spanish comí (“I ate”) denotes both first-person singular agreement and preterite tense.
 Examples of fusional languages include Indo-European languages such as Sanskrit, Spanish, Romanian, and German.
 Modern English could also be considered fusional; although it has tended to evolve to be more analytic.
 J. R. R. Tolkien’s fictional language Sindarin is fusional (another elvish language, Quenya, is agglutinative).

-Figure 3.2 shows an additional morphological type named .
+Figure 3.2 shows an additional morphological type named polysynthetic.
 These languages tend to a high morpheme-to-word ratio as well as regular morphology.
 They often combine a large number of morphemes to form words that are the equivalent of entire sentences in other languages.
 Many languages in North America such as Mohawk tend to have this type of morphology.

 Inflectional Morphology

-morphemes add grammatical information to a word while retaining its core meaning and its grammatical category.
-The of a verb is indicated by inflectional morphology.
+Inflectional morphemes add grammatical information to a word while retaining its core meaning and its grammatical category.
+The tense of a verb is indicated by inflectional morphology.
 You add -ed to walk to make walked.
 You can also make a past tense inflection through the change of a vowel as in sang or wrote.
 Some languages have inflections for the future tense as well (which English does not have).
-Another example is when you indicate in English by adding -s to a word you add the morpheme to the end of a singular noun.
+Another example is when you indicate number in English by adding -s to a word you add the morpheme to the end of a singular noun.
 So, book can be made a plural by adding -s to make it books.
 The original stem doesn’t change in meaning and it remains a noun.
 While English only has singular and plural numbers, some languages have a dual number.
 Consider the following example from Ancient Greek (Weir, 1920):

 ὁ θεός (ho theós) “the god” (singular)